5. Sweden (14.6 pounds per capita)

-Even though health and wellness goals of the Norwegian population have stood as a barrier between them and their sugary product consumption, the consumption of high-calorie chocolates have, nonetheless, remained largely unaffected.
-The intense craving for chocolates and its treatment as a product of indulgence has kept the chocolate confectionery industry alive and thriving in Norway, where the average Norwegian consumes 14.6 pounds of chocolate each year.
-The stable demand for chocolates in Norway has also discouraged the chocolate manufacturers from manufacturing sugar-free chocolates.
+Even though health and wellness goals of the Swedish population have stood as a barrier between them and their sugary product consumption, the consumption of high-calorie chocolates have, nonetheless, remained largely unaffected.
+The intense craving for chocolates and its treatment as a product of indulgence has kept the chocolate confectionery industry alive and thriving in Sweden, where the average Swede consumes 14.6 pounds of chocolate each year.
+The stable demand for chocolates in Sweden has also discouraged the chocolate manufacturers from manufacturing sugar-free chocolates.
 However, to encourage consumers to consume chocolates in a healthy fashion, the chocolate industry has produced chocolate confectionery in different pack sizes, allowing the consumers to choose according to their desires and health goals.

 The British appear to have a real affection for chocolates, consuming 16.8 pounds of this confectionery product per capita per year.
 As per a new survey by Mintel, one in six people in the United Kingdom (equaling around 8 million people) consumes chocolate every day, while a meager 5% claim to never eat chocolates.
 Plain chocolate appears to be the most popular choice for the people of United Kingdom with nearly 73% of the population favoring this type of chocolate.
 Caramel-filled chocolates and other flavored chocolates are also popular there, while dark chocolates are generally consumed by a niche consumer segment.
 Health experts fear that such high chocolate consumption rates will take a toll on the health of the people in the country where one in 10 children are regarded as overweight.
 However, there are also studies showing that if consumed in the right proportions, chocolate might be actually good for the heart of an individual.